 What is your most memorable moment with the orchestra?
 Difficult to choose just one!
 There has not been a single MCO concert that hasn’t fulfillled me greatly!
 Perhaps because it happened in summertime I have a particularly special memory of playing operas in Aix: Prokofiev’s Three Oranges, Mozart's Don Giovanni and Tchaikovsky’s Eugen Onegin.
 During one rehearsal, Daniel Harding took lead of the second violins (with questionable experience) under the baton of Claudio Abbado.
 The concert was outdoors, under a sky full of stars, in Aix-en-Provence.
 Very memorable!

 Can you tell us something about your instrument?
 Oh, I really love my violin… My violin is miraculous.
 It has so many different facets – it’s strong, yet very sensitive.
 It has such a deep beautiful sound!
 It never gets boring to hear my violin.
-It is unusually big – bigger than normal violins – so I had to have a special case made.
-Here is a very striking detail about my violin: the Italian man who built it, Alessandro Gagliano, started to make violins because he had to leave his city and flee into the woods after fighting a duel that was fatal for his opponent.
-In the woods he learned how to work with wood, and ended up in Cremona where he apprenticed, and later worked, in the Amati workshop with Stradivarius.
+It is unusually big – bigger than normal violins – so I had to have a special case made in Cremona.

-Cindy Albracht, born in 1975 in Geneva, studied at the Amsterdam Conservatory with Jan Repko, Davina van Wely and Else Krieg, and with Gerhard Schulz at the Hochschule für Musik und Darstellende Kunst in Vienna.
-She graduated with the highest distinction for both her Bachelor’s and Master’s exams.
-Cindy took masterclasses and additional studies with Herman Krebbers, Denes Zsigmondy, Victor Liberman, Thomas Brandis and others.
+Cindy Albracht studied with Jan Repko, Davina van Wely and Else Krieg at the conservatory of Amsterdam, and with Gerhard Schulz at the Hochschule für Musik und Darstellende Kunst in Vienna.
+She graduated with the highest distinction for both her Bachelor and Master exams.
+Cindy took Masterclasses and additional studies with a.o.
+Herman Krebbers, Denes Zsigmondy, Victor Liberman and Thomas Brandis.

-She has won awards in several competitions, with and without her string quartet, including the Dutch national violin competition, Oscar Back, and the Vriendenkrans Competition of the Concertgebouw Amsterdam.
+She won prizes at several competitions, with and without her string quartet, including at the Dutch national Violin Competition Oscar Back, and the Vriendenkrans Competition of the Concertgebouw Amsterdam.

-Cindy plays on an instrument built in 1705 by Alessandro Gagliano.
+Cindy plays on a violin built in 1705 by Alessandro Gagliano.